mcascone/test-jenk-unit/README.md

 # jenkins pipeline unit test learning repo

-This is the simplest of hello-world repos to get off the ground, and I can’t get past the first step.
+This is the simplest of hello-world repos to get off the ground, and I ~~can’t~~ couldn't get past the first step.

 ## References